kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 ## API proposal

-The following assumtions were taken:
+The following assumptions were taken:

 - API for Application and XF Runtime is symmetric.
 - Group and Tenant name is passed in headers.